 How to Build Simple React App (Part 4)

 In the previous part we connected our application with RESTful API, which made it more realistic.
 This part is the final part of our series "How to build simple React app".
-On start, we will cover selectors and their usage, and then we will go through styling our application, using .scss.
+At the start, we will cover selectors and their usage, and then we will go through styling our application, using .scss.

 Filtering todos